 - familiarity with the technological capabilities of various software and hardware

-- Authentication: Establishing the identify and origin of IoT devices to authenticate and minimizing fraud.
+- Authentication: Establishing the identity and origin of IoT devices to authenticate and minimize fraud.

 - Maintaining, updating, and upgrading IoT security capabilities to stay ahead of hackers and cybercriminals is an ongoing process.